Rent Pickup on South Street (1953)

 Spoiler Alert

-Skip McCoy (Widmark) is a three time loser, a pickpocket/'cannon' who operates on the subway and snatches some microfilm of US military secrets wanted by the Soviets, and is being tracked by the FBI.
-Skip is so obnoxious that the detective on the case has a history of keeping getting busted for beating him up!
-The mark who had her bag picked (excellent Jean Peters as a working girl familiar with all the angles) also tries to recover the MacGuffin, and improbably falls in love with the odious Skip.
+Classic film noir about a pickpocket (Richard Widmark) who snatches microfilm of US military secrets wanted by the Soviets.
+He's so obnoxious that the detective on the case keeps getting busted for beating him up!
+The mark who had her bag picked (Jean Peters) also wants to recover the MacGuffin, but improbably falls in love with the three time loser.

-Pickup on South Street is a wonderful looking, exciting and stylish film.
-But what most remember it for first is a touching performance from Thelma Ritter as the neck tie selling stoolie Moe, who just wants enough money so she doesn't get buried in a pauper's grave in Potter's Field.
+This is an exciting, great looking thriller.
+But what it's most remembered for is a touching performance from Thelma Ritter as the neck tie selling stoolie, who just wants enough money so she doesn't get buried in a pauper's grave in Potter's Field.
 She gets great lines but brings enormous pathos to what could just be a Runyonesque archetype.

-It relocates noir from California to New York, and this film benefits from a great harbour side set.
-Richard Widmark's shack on stilts in the water is a memorable image from the film.
+Fuller relocates noir from California to New York, and benefits from a great waterfront setting.
+Widmark's shack on stilts makes for a memorable image.
 There's a fine jazz score.
-It's all great.
-Probably best of all is Fuller's pungent, realistic, jargonistic dialogue.
-Sometimes funny, often sad.
-Interesting that a film about the Commie menace should be so disillusioned with capitalism.
+Best of all is Fuller's pungent, realistic dialogue full of criminal jargon.
+Sometimes funny, but often heartbreaking.

 2 out of 2 members found this review helpful.